K1NSA/Test/README.md

   <img src="assets/architecture.png" width="90%">
 </p>

 *Overview of our proposed architecture.
-The **Concept Embedding** module dynamically aligns temporal features to handle complex motion in VCOD.*
+The **xx** module dynamically aligns  features to handle complex motion in VCOD.*

 ---

-## 📂 Dataset: [Dataset Name]
+## 📂 Dataset: [GBU-UCOD]
-We provide a new/refined dataset specifically designed for challenging motion scenarios in VCOD.
+We provide a new/refined dataset specifically designed for challenging motion scenarios in UCOD.

 ### 📥 Download
 - [Google Drive] | [Baidu Wangpan (Code: xxxx)] | [Hugging Face]